-To distinguish between short-sale constrained and short-sale unconstrained stocks, we also use institutional ownership.
-D'Avolio (2002) shows that institutional ownership is the major determinant of the quantity of shares supplied and, therefore, the cost of borrowing should be less (more) expensive for stocks with high (low) institutional ownership.
-Gompers and Metrick (2001) report a strong relationship between institutional ownership and liquidity.
-This suggests that the cost of trading large quantities of shares for stocks with high institutional ownership should be low.
-The search and bargaining cost for stocks with high institutional ownership is also expected to be low.
+To distinguish between short-sale constrained and short-sale unconstrained stocks, we also use IO.
+D'Avolio (2002) shows that IO is the major determinant of the quantity of shares supplied and, therefore, the cost of borrowing should be less (more) expensive for stocks with high (low) IO.
+Gompers and Metrick (2001) report a strong relation between IO and liquidity.
+This suggests that the cost of trading large quantities of shares for stocks with high IO should be low.
+The search and bargaining cost for stocks with high IO is also expected to be low.
 Indeed, if several institutional investors are lending many shares, it should be less costly to locate them and competition should lower the cost of direct borrowing.
-Finally, derivative instruments, and in particular put options, an alternative method of creating short positions, are likely to be more often available for stocks with high levels of institutional shareholdings.21 Therefore, stocks with low institutional ownership are subject to a higher short-selling cost and they should be associated with lower future returns.22
+Finally, derivative instruments, and in particular put options, an alternative method of creating short positions, are likely to be more often available for stocks with high levels of institutional shareholdings.20 Therefore, stocks with low IO are subject to a higher short-selling cost and they should be associated with lower future returns.21